 Accessibility statement for Norfolk and Waveney CCG

-This website is run by Midlands and Lancashire Commissioning Support Unit (MLCSU).
+This website content is managed by NHS Norfolk and Waveney CCG with support from its partners from within the Norfolk and Waveney Health and Care Partnership.
+The website is hosted and the technical side is managed by Midlands and Lancashire CSU.
 We want as many people as possible to be able to use this website.
-For example, that means you should be able to:
+That means you should be able to:

 - zoom in up to 300% without the text spilling off the screen

 - navigate most of the website using just a keyboard